walmartlabs/concord-website/docs/getting-started/triggers.md

         - { name: "bug" }
 ```

-This trigger fires when someone push/merges into master but will ignore pushes by `jenkinspan`
+The following example trigger fires when someone pushes/merges into master, but
-and `anothersvc`:
+ignores pushes by `jenkinspan` and `anothersvc`:

 ```yaml
 - github:
     type: push